 “We know that while the alcoholic [addict] keeps away from drink [drugs], as he may do for months or years, he reacts much like other men.
 We are equally positive that once he takes any alcohol [drugs] whatever into his system, something happens, both in the bodily and mental sense, which makes it virtually impossible for him to stop.
 The experience of any alcoholic [addict] will abundantly confirm this.“These observations would be academic and point less if our friend never took the first drink [drug], thereby setting the terrible cycle in motion.
 Therefore, the main problem of the alcoholic [addict] centers in his mind, rather than in his body.
 If you ask him why he started on that last bender, the chances are he will offer you any one of a hundred alibis.”Alcoholics Anonymous Page 22/23.

-In order to fully recover from drug addiction and to achieve long-term abstinence and a happy and productive life, a profound change in thinking is essential.
+In order to fully recover from drug addiction a profound change in thinking is essential.
+Achieving long-term abstinence and a happy and productive life is possible.
 This is where evidence-based addiction treatment methods are needed to treat the psychological component of addiction (the main driving force of the illness).

 Rapid detox programmes do not include evidence based treatments, they are merely a medical process of detoxification.
 The fact that the detox is completed quickly means that the brain has even less time to adjust to being drug free.
 With no alternative healthy coping strategies in place, the likelihood of using within a short space of time is almost inevitable.